hanabi/hanabi.github.io/README.md

 * After the unrelated card is played, since the person who lied was in *Bluff Seat*, no further cards should be promised.
 * If an unrelated card was played and the person who lied was not in *Bluff Seat*, it implies a *Priority Layered Finesse*.

-### Ejection

-* *Ejection* refers to a move like a *Finesse*, but instead of playing your *Finesse Position* card, you instead play your *Second Finesse Position* card.
-(For example, if your hand is completely unclued, your *Second Finesse Position* is slot 2.)
-* Certain types of "wasted" clues signal an *Ejection*.

-#### Dupe Ejection

-* If someone clues a card as a "one for one", and that card is already clued in someone else's hand, this is usually a *Distribution Clue*, which is sometimes done in the *End-Game*.
-* However, if this type of move is done before the *End-Game*, it must have some other purpose - it should signal an *Ejection* on the very next player.

-#### Known Trash Ejection

-* Often times, a player can have one or more cards that are known duplicates / trash.
-They will discard them it without being told anything further.
-* If a clue is given that ONLY touches cards that are already known trash, then it must have some other purpose - it should signal an *Ejection* on the very next player.

-#### Double Play Ejection

-* If a player knows that a card in their hand is playable, and then they recieve ANOTHER clue on that card, it is usually a *Stop Clue*, which means that the card is actually bad and they should discard it instead of playing it.
-* However, if this happens on a good card, the other players can see that the clue must have some other purpose - it should signal an *Ejection* on the very next player.

-#### Unknown Trash Ejection

-* In general, *Bluffs* work because the person who received the clue knows that they have a "one-away" card of that color.
-* If none of the stacks are finished and someone clues a trash card, it might look like a *Trash Bluff*.
-But, if the *Finesse Position* card is played, then the person will think that the card is actually a useful 1-away card (instead of trash).
-* Since that would be a lie, the clue must have some other purpose - it should signal an *Ejection* on the very next player.
-* Since the *Second Finesse Position* card was played instead of the *Finesse Position* card, then the player who received the clue will know that the card is trash.

 <br />

 ## Level 3 - Variant-Specific Strategies